DESIGN DISTRICT

 In addition to its urban, landscape and place-making qualities, the Design District is also an ambitious architectural project in its own right: As discussed the easy route would be a single large industrial building.
 The decision to split the accommodation into 16 separate buildings was further complicated by the decision to allocate the buildings to 8 different architects.

 Our role sitting both sides of the table to oversee the masterplan, coordinate the architects and also be one of them was challenging.
 The selection of the architects was deliberately undertaken to give a mixed voice.
+The phrase “Marmite building” was invented and accepted by the client to describe the reality that the different offer of buildings allowed for a range of varied tastes.

 © Knight Dragon Developments Ltd